apache/cordova-js/README.md

       |  |      PhoneGap:{
       |  |        path:"phonegap", // a requirejs-compatible path to the .js file to use for the object.
       |  |        children:{ // properties of this object are added to the parent object, i.e. in this example the defined children will be added to the `PhoneGap` global.
-      |  |          path:"phonegap/somedir/other", // specify either a path to the .js file to use for the child, or...
+      |  |          path:"phonegap/somedir/other" // specify either a path to the .js file to use for the child
-      |  |          value:false // a straight JavaScript literal to use for the child
       |  |        }
       |  |      }
       |  |    }